 It wasn't even coronavirus, I don't think they were injecting.

-Uh but it's creating the antibodies.
+But it's creating the antibodies.

-When did flatten the curve ever become we won't open up until we have a cure?
+When did flatten the curve ever become, we won't open up until we have a cure?

-Well, then I guess we're never leaving our house because there's always going to be something.
+Well, then I guess we're never leaving our house because there's always going to be something, which the, I guess it was Garcetti out in Los Angeles saying that.

-Um now Michigan doctors are suing over the shutdown.
+Now Michigan doctors are suing over the shutdown.

 Doctors want to be able to go into work now.